 Brandy Station and Cedar Mountain battlefields in Culpeper County are among the most significant sites of the American Civil War.
 Now, an effort is underway to transform this pair of historic battlefields into Virginia’s next state park.

 About the Brandy Station Cedar Mountain (BSCM) Alliance:

 Who is leading the effort to establish the Brandy Station and Cedar Mountain State Park?

-The Brandy Station and Cedar Mountain State Park Alliance includes the Brandy Station Foundation, the Civil War Trust, the Culpeper Department of Tourism, the Friends of Cedar Mountain Battlefield, the Germanna Foundation, the Journey Through Hallowed Ground Partnership, the Museum of Culpeper History, the Piedmont Environmental Council, Preservation Virginia and the Remington Community Partnership, and the Virginia Association for Parks.
+The Brandy Station and Cedar Mountain State Park Alliance includes the Brandy Station Foundation, the Civil War Trust, the Culpeper Department of Tourism, the Friends of Cedar Mountain Battlefield, the Germanna Foundation, the Journey Through Hallowed Ground Partnership, the Museum of Culpeper History, the Piedmont Environmental Council, Preservation Virginia, Presqu'Isle, the Remington Community Partnership, and the Virginia Association for Parks.

 In 2015, the Alliance partnered with a consulting team helmed by STACH pllc to produce a professional feasibility study assessing the opportunities and economic advantages of establishing the envisioned state park.
 Citing the park’s potential to serve as a “distinctive destination for heritage and recreational tourism alike,” the Culpeper County Board of Supervisors and Culpeper Town Council each voted unanimously in 2016 to support the park’s creation.